 We have provided unsecured environmental indemnities to certain lenders and other counterparties.
 In each case, we have performed due diligence on the potential environmental risks including obtaining an independent environmental review from outside environmental consultants.
 These indemnities obligate the Company to reimburse the guaranteed parties for damages related to environmental matters.
 There is no term or damage limitation on these indemnities; however, if an environmental matter arises, the Company may have recourse against other previous owners.
-Management is not aware of any environmental claims or occurrences and has recorded no reserves for environmental matters at December 31, 2015 and 2014.
+In the ordinary course of doing business, we are subject to regulatory proceedings from time to time related to environmental and other matters.
+In the opinion of management, these matters will not have a material effect on our financial position, results of operations, or cash flows.